Qualified Noncitizens

 NOTE Most LPR’s come to the U.S. in a temporary status listed above.
 A noncitizen that enters the U.S. as an LPR is usually sponsored.

-Afghani Special Immigrant Visa (SIV) holders are people who enter the United States (U.S.) under a special visa issued by the United States Citizen and Immigration Service (USCIS) to Afghani citizens.
+Afghan Special Immigrant Visa (SIV) holders are people who enter the United States (U.S.) under a special visa issued by the United States Citizen and Immigration Service (USCIS) to Afghan citizens.
 These visas entitle the noncitizen to the same benefits and services as refugees.

 Noncitizen participants who have one of the following Class of Admission (COA) Codes are considered qualified noncitizens and are potentially eligible for NA and CA:

-For more information about Afghani arrivals, see all of the following:
+For more information about Afghan arrivals, see all of the following:

 When all other eligibility requirements are met, these participants are eligible for NA and CA benefits without a waiting period.